 Not a costuming success, really.

 It has some good William Clothier Texas and Utah location photography (though also an awful lot of dull motivational talking on a sound stage) and the Jerry Goldsmith music is OK.
 There are many good actors in supporting roles and one might mention especially Will Geer as a horrible old bandit, Denver Pyle bossing people about in town, and Harry Carey Jr. is there too.
-So is B-Western star in decline, Don ‘Red’ Barry.
+So is low-budget Western star in decline, Don ‘Red’ Barry.
 TV Western stalwart Jock Mahoney (Yancey Derringer, Laramie, Rawhide, you name it, and 77 episodes of The Range Rider) is there as Racquel Welch’s husband but he gets shot in the bank in the first reel.

 "Look fierce, Dino.
 Like a gunfighter."

 Ms. Welch is decorative but her Mexican accent is pretty lousy.
 Dean Martin does his Dino bit but says he is tired in the script and acts accordingly.
 He was like Robert Mitchum in that way, ready to sleepwalk through roles.
 James Stewart is, of course, superb.
 Actually he’s far too good for this movie.
 He saves Dean from hanging but also from falling prey to the dialogue.

 Dino: "When did you say this shoot ends?"